The petition · in five precedents

 • Conservancy partner

-skywayfriends.org becomes the natural nonprofit partner — the same structural relationship Friends of the High Line has with the New York City Department of Parks and Recreation.
+skywayfriends.org becomes the natural conservancy partner — the same structural relationship Friends of the High Line has with the New York City Department of Parks and Recreation.
 That model now has a national network behind it.

 • Capital planning